 In my mind, there is something to persevering and hanging in there.
 There are no quick fixes to deep issues.
-Life can be hard work at times, but it is usually worth it.
-The question you have to ask yourself is, “Are you willing to do the work?”
-If not, the same negative patterns will reappear and may even bring worse consequences with them.
+Life can be challenging at times, but it is usually worth it.
+The question you must ask yourself is, “Are you willing to do the work?”
+If not, the same negative patterns will reappear and may even have worse consequences for them.
 Happiness does not come from something external, but from what’s inside.
-You have to be happy with yourself first; otherwise, EVERYTHING else will fall short.
+You must be happy with yourself first; otherwise, EVERYTHING else will fall short.

 I urge you to step back and reconsider before you change jobs, switch careers, end your marriage or long-term relationship, walk away from your financial responsibilities, uproot your family, cut people close to you out of your life, or buy more things you can’t afford.
 In all these situations, consider the common variable contributing to your unhappiness.
 It’s you.
 Instead of blaming others, maybe it is time to work on yourself.

 - Are you willing to look in the mirror and honestly assess the part you played in getting here?

 - How much would you grow and learn if you stuck it out?